 Man arrested after Atletico Madrid supporter stabbed

-Madrid, Jan 18 (AFP) A man was arrested today morning after an Atletico Madrid fan was stabbed and left in a serious condition, police said in a statement.
+MADRID: A man was arrested on Thursday morning after an Atletico Madrid fan was stabbed and left in a serious condition, police said in a statement.

-The 40-year-old man arrested for "attempted murder" in the early hours today has connections "with a group of ultras" linked to Atletico, according to police in the Spanish capital.
+The 40-year-old man arrested for "attempted murder" in the early hours of Thursday has connections "with a group of ultras" linked to Atletico, according to police in the Spanish capital.

-The attack happened last evening close to Atletico's Wanda Metropolitano stadium, shortly before the team's 2-1 defeat to Sevilla in the Copa del Rey.
+The attack happened on Wednesday evening close to Atletico's Wanda Metropolitano stadium, shortly before the team's 2-1 defeat to Sevilla in the Copa del Rey.

 The two men seem to have become involved in a dispute in a bar not far from the ground in the east of the capital.